ICT-Berufsbildung/ws2024-t39-module-a/Readme.md

 ### Prequisites
 * Packer
 * ESXi server
+  * Datastore containing all debian 12.5 BDs
+  * Access to the internet (necessary to build the python venv for grading)
+    * 3 virtual networks (Internal, Internet + DMZ).
+      Due to a limitation of the packer vsphere provider, it is necessary to provide network connectivity, DHCP + access to the host you're running packer on from all networks.
 ### Build

+This repository contains two packer files:
+  * `vms.pkr.hcl` builds the "empty" competitor vms, used in the competition.
+    * `solution.pkr.hcl` builds the vms containing the "master" solution, used to build and debug the grading scripts.
+    NOTE: We rely on as many functional tests as possible.
+There are multiple ways to configure specific services!

 ## Grading
 The grading script is using nornir to schedule tasks.
 A custom output plugin has been developed to customize the output, which prints a score report.